IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     (Required for new resource) Cluster region (e.g., us-south).

-  cluster_namespaces (True, list, None)
-    (Required for new resource) List of target namespaces to install into.

   cluster_all_namespaces (True, bool, None)
     (Required for new resource) designate to install into all namespaces.

-  label (True, str, None)
+  catalog_id (True, str, None)
-    (Required for new resource) the label for this instance.
+    (Required for new resource) Catalog ID this instance was created from.

   offering_id (True, str, None)